openmaraude/geotaxi-python/README.md

 # geotaxi-python

-`geotaxi-python` is the python rewrite of [`geotaxi`](https://github.com/openmaraude/geotaxi), a high performance UDP server which receives the real-time position of taxis and store them into redis.
+`geotaxi-python` is a high performance UDP server which receives the real-time position of taxis and store them into redis.
 It can handle the positions of thousands of taxis simultaneously.

 # Usage